adithya-77/NotesApp/README.md

 ## Getting Started

-This project is a basic notes taking app built using flutter.
+This project is a basic notes taking app built using flutter for android.
-(I've also attached the first version of the app in Releases)
+(I've also attached the first version of the apk in Releases)

 References: